ZhuMetLab/MetTracer/README.md

 ## Introduction

 `MetTracer` is an R package for tracing isotopic labeling experiments.
+Current source code still requires some in-house packages, which were not released yet.
+Hence, users are recommanded to use the docker image we build, which is build with all requirements and easy to use.

-For convenience, we build the docker image contains `MetTracer` package ([zhulab/mettracer-r](https://hub.docker.com/r/zhulab/mettracer-r)).
-Users can pull the image and run MetTracer without installing further packages.
+The docker image [`zhulab/mettracer-r`](https://hub.docker.com/r/zhulab/mettracer-r) contains entire envorienment for running `MetTracer`.
+Users can pull it and run MetTracer just as following.

 ## What is MetTracer
 `MetTracer-r` is an Docker environment to processing isotope labelled metabolomics data with MetTracer R package.
 It is based on the [`r-base`](https://hub.docker.com/_/r-base/) docker.